-To return your radio to the QUIET mode, briefly press QUIET.
-Q will re-appear on the display.
+To return your radio to the Quiet mode, briefly press F then press QUIET. will re-appear on the display.

-Scanning in the QUIET Mode
+Scanning in the Quiet Mode

-The radio will allow you to scan while the QUIET mode is active.
+The radio will allow you to scan while the Quiet mode is active.
 Using this feature you can monitor a group of Quiet channels or a combination of Quiet and Open channels.

-To Scan in the QUIET Mode:
+To Scan in the Quiet Mode

-- 1. Pre-select the required OS or GS scan group (briefly press F then OS/GS). - 2.
-Program your scan channels as described under the Scanning section. - From those channels, select the ones you wish to remain Quiet and tag each one for QUIET operation (press and hold QUIET). - 4.
-Select a tagged channel and activate the Quiet mode (briefly press QUIET). - Press SCAN.
-The radio will begin scanning and 'SCAN' and will be displayed, indicating the radio is scanning in the QUIET mode.
+- 1. Pre-select the required OS or GS Scan group (briefly press F then OS/GS). - 2.
+Program your Scan channels as described under the Scanning section. - From those channels, select the ones you wish to remain Quiet and tag each one for QUIET operation (press F then press and hold QUIET). - 4.
+Select a tagged channel and activate the Quiet mode (briefly press F the press QUIET). - Press the SCAN key.
+The radio will begin scanning and 'SCAN' and will be displayed, indicating the radio is scanning in the Quiet mode.

-Receiving Signals While Scanning in the QUIET Mode
+Receiving Signals while Scanning in the Quiet Mode

-If a normal signal is received on an open channel, scanning will pause while the channel is busy and will resume scanning 5 seconds after the channel becomes clear.
-(If you were scanning in Group Scan mode, the radio may switch between the open channel and the Priority channel - this is normal).

-- If a normal signal is received on a Quiet channel but your SelCall Ident is not detected, the signal will be ignored and scanning will continue. - If a signal containing your SelCall Ident is received on any channel - Open or Quiet - both scanning and QUIET modes will be cancelled and the receiver will stay on that channel.
+- If a normal signal is received on an open channel, scanning will pause while the channel is busy and will resume scanning 5 seconds after the channel becomes clear.
+(If you were scanning in Group scan mode, the radio may switch between the open channel and the Priority channel - this is normal). - If a normal signal is received on a Quiet channel but your SelCall Ident is not detected, the signal will be ignored and scanning will continue. - If a signal containing your SelCall Ident is received on any channel - Open or Quiet - both scanning and Quiet modes will be cancelled and the receiver will stay on that channel.
 In addition, the alarm will beep to alert you to the call and the callers Ident or ALPHA label will be displayed.
 The channel will now be open for normal transmission and reception.